This section introduces the basic concepts of OSS.

-- A user can have multiple buckets, with each bucket able to contain an unlimited number of objects.
+- You can have multiple buckets, with each bucket able to contain an unlimited number of objects.

 - You can set and modify the attributes of a bucket for region and object access control and object lifecycle management.
 These attributes apply to all objects in the bucket.